Part 1, Chapter 5

 What is Container Orchestration?

-ECS is simpler to set up and easier to use and you have the full power of AWS behind it, so you can easily integrate it into other AWS services (which we will be doing shortly).
+Compared to some of the other container orchestration tools, ECS is simpler to set up and easier to use.
+Plus, you have the full power of AWS behind it, so you can easily integrate it into other AWS services (which we'll be doing shortly).
 In short, you get scheduling, service discovery, load balancing, and auto-scaling out-of-the-box.
 Plus, you can take full advantage of EC2's multiple availability-zones.

 If you're already on AWS and have no desire to leave, then it makes sense to evaluate ECS at the very least.